 The most popular form of gulaman in the Philippines is the gulaman bars that comes in colors of red, yellow, orange, green, white and translucent.
 They also come in powder form.
 But in this post, I will show you how to make gulaman using the gulaman bar or stick.
 One of the few easy desserts I’ve learned as a teenager is how to make gulaman.
 My fascination with colors had me wondering how to make gulaman.

 You’ll be amazed with how much gulaman you can make with one stick of gulaman bar.
-The good thing about it, is you can make it ahead of time.
+The good thing about it, you can make it ahead of time.
 It’s hassle free especially if you are serving it during a gathering.
-When I make sago gulaman I usually make a combination of yellow, red and green for a colorful refreshment.
+When I make sago gulaman, I usually make a combination of yellow, red and green for a colorful refreshment.

 We were in the Philippines for a month long vacation and our cousin made buko pandan with green gulaman and it was rich and delicious.
 In fact, I am craving for it right now.
-One of these days, I will be making it to satisfy my cravings and of course posting it.
+One of these days, I will be making it to satisfy my craving and of course posting it.